fmqa/asyncio-pomodoro/README.md

 ## Description

 This is a basic pomodoro timer for KDE or GNOME.
-It displays an tray icon on your X11 desktop and assists in timing and scheduling your breaks using the pomodoro technique.
+It displays a tray icon on your X11 desktop and assists in timing and scheduling your breaks using the pomodoro technique.

 It includes the following functionalities: